ehlvg/skye/README.md

 -   `/setprompt <your_prompt>`: Sets the system prompt for the current chat.
 -   `/resetprompt`: Resets the system prompt for the current chat.
 -   `/getprompt`: Displays the current system prompt for the current chat.
+-   `/start`: Introduces the bot and lists available commands.
+-   `/resetcontext`: Clears the chat history context for the current chat.

 ## Persistence